The average salary for an Orthodontist is $183,115.

 Orthodontists are primarily responsible for providing treatment of dental issues which may require the application of braces.
 Those in this position also oversee their patients' dental health and progress and generally work with several staff members to accomplish this.

 Orthodontists must have excellent analytical and problem-solving skills in order to properly diagnose and treat dental ailments.
 As most orthodontists elect to open their own practices, they may specialize in particular types of…Read more

 Orthodontist Job Listings

-Pay by Experience Level for Orthodontist
+What is the Pay by Experience Level for Orthodontists?